Qatar Airways: 2020 Doha Airport forced strip searches

 On October 2, 2020, thirteen Australian female passengers aboard a Qatar Airways flight to Sydney from Hamad International Airport in Doha were forced to deplane before takeoff at gunpoint, and were subsequently strip searched and "subjected to an invasive internal examination" against their will.
 This was allegedly prompted by the discovery of a newborn baby in an airport bathroom.
 This evolved into a diplomatic incident between Australia and Qatar with the then-Australian foreign minister Marise Payne stating "the treatment of the women concerned was offensive, grossly inappropriate, and beyond circumstances in which the women could give free and informed consent".

 In October 2022, the affected Australian women began legal proceedings in Australia against Qatar Airways and the Qatar Civil Aviation Authority under the Montreal convention.

 In July 2023, the Australian Government rejected a request for Qatar Airways to double capacity into Sydney, Melbourne, Brisbane and Perth, with Australian Minister for Transport Catherine King stating that the 2020 incident was a 'factor' influencing the Australian Government's rejection of the bid.

 In September 2023, Qatar Airways' senior vice president of global sales Matt Raos asserted that the 2020 incident was "a one-off and an isolated incident" during an Australian Senate inquiry.

 In April 2024, the Federal Court of Australia dismissed the case, after finding that the searches did not happen onboard a Qatar Airways aircraft nor were carried out by the airline's employees.
 In 2025, however, the full bench of the Court reversed the April 2024 decision, allowing the case to proceed against Qatar Airways and Matar, the entity that runs Hamad International Airport.

-Qatar strongly expressed its disapproval of the incident soon after it happened, with Qatari officials apologising multiple times.
+Qatar strongly expressed its disapproval of the incident soon after it happened, with Qatari officials issuing an apology in 2020.

 Hostilities with other Oneworld members

 Since joining the Oneworld alliance in 2013, Qatar Airways has been involved in numerous high profile public disputes with fellow members of the alliance.
 Qatar Airways was engaged in a dispute with American Airlines from 2017 to 2020, and a different dispute with Qantas started in 2018 and continues to this date.
 In 2015 and 2019 Qatar Airways threatened to leave Oneworld, citing its relationship with American and Qantas, but never followed through on the threat.
-In 2023 the Austarlian government denied Qatar's request for 21 extra flights per week into Australia on grounds of "national interest", reportedly following lobbying by Qantas.
+In 2023 the Australian government denied Qatar's request for 21 extra flights per week into Australia on grounds of "national interest", reportedly following lobbying by Qantas.
 It has been reported that in 2022 Qatar Airways almost succeeded in wielding its influence to kick Qantas out of the Oneworld alliance over the dispute, only to be eventually blocked through heavy involvement from American Airlines.
 In 2024 Qatar Airways purchased a 25% stake in Virgin Australia, bypassing the need for government approval of increased bilateral air rights and upping its competition against Qantas over the Australian market that way instead.